molbrain/MORE-RNAseq/README.md

 The `readPerGenes` count data output directly from STAR is also available using the script `018.zsh`.
 You can use the data instead of the RSEM `expected_count` data.

+#### Note 7.
+Reuse the indexed reference

+The indexing step of the reference genome will need quite huge time and machine resources.
+So during the calculation with the same dataset or another data with the same library conditions, you can reuse and share the indexed reference files which have been calculated once.

+The way of using symbolic links like `ln -s Reference230820 Reference` is also OK and work well.
+(However, maybe '-v' option of 'docker run' is not recommended for the slow I/O speed and consumed resources.)